phpDocumentor/phpDocumentor/docs/internals/file-access.rst

 Creating filesystems
 --------------------

-Filesystems used in the application are created by the :php:class:`phpDocumentor\Parser\FlySystemFactory` service.
+Filesystems used in the application are created by the :php:class:`phpDocumentor\FileSystem\FlySystemFactory` service.
 Because of a number of important changes that are made to the handling of :php:class:`phpDocumentor\Dsn` it is required that all ``League\Flysystem\Filesystem`` objects are created using this factory.